The diets of fathers-to-be could change your child’s health

 - eat more fruit and vegetables, seafood, wholegrains, legumes and low fat dairy; and

 - eat less red and processed meats, refined grains, sweets and sweetened beverages.

 Better sperm quality means improved fertility outcomes.
 Of all infertility cases, male factor infertility contributes to an estimated 40-50% of these!

 It’s not just up to the ladies to prioritise their health when it comes to making a baby.
 Men, it’s time to step up!
 Making dietary changes is one simple and effective strategy to help optimise sperm health.

-Dad’s diet can also affect the developing baby
+The diets of fathers to be can also affect the developing baby

 So, we know diet helps to boost the number and quality of sperm.
 But, did you know that dad’s diet may not only influence the chances of falling pregnant, it may also influence the way the embryo (and then foetus, and then child) develops?

 IVF clinics, best IVF clinic, IVF in England, best IVF center, ivf center, what is icsi, IVF, egg donation, sperm donation, artificial insemination, IVF treatment, IVF procedure, IVF clinics, fertility clinic, fertility, infertility treatment, assisted reproductive technology, egg retrieval, embryo transfer, IVF success rates, fertility specialist, IVF cost, male infertility, female infertility, IVF process, preimplantation genetic testing, frozen embryo transfer, IVF alternatives, borrowed eggs, embryologists, group fertility, gynecological care, diagnostic testing, egg donation, ivf egg donation, medicinal stimulation, assisted reproduction, genetic diagnosis, preimplantation genetic diagnosis, ovarian stimulation